 In dendrochronology, it is common practice to assume a linear relationship between tree growth and climate [Biondi and Waikul, 2004].
-This simplifies analysis and interpretation considerably, especially when the final goal is climate reconstruction and may be a good assumption when the observed range of variability is small or far from local optima [Loehle, 2009].
+This simplifies analysis and interpretation considerably, especially when the final goal is climate reconstruction, and may be a good assumption when the observed range of variability is small or far from local optima [Loehle, 2009].
 Nevertheless, nonlinear responses have been shown in tree-ring chronologies [D’Arrigo, 2004; Graumlich and Brubaker, 1986; Helama et al., 2009; Ni et al., 2002].
-Agronomic, ecological and physiological evidence argue for a nonlinear response to almost all environmental variables, at least over large ranges.
-Resources demands can be met (carbon dioxide, water, nutrients), while temperatures typically show a hump shaped response: too little reduces the rate of growth and metabolism while too much causes drought.
-To test for these effects, we used both generalized additive models (via thin-plate kernel regression smoothing with the R package mgcv, Wood [2006]), which assume only a locally smooth additive fit, and traditional multivariate linear regression.
+Agronomic, ecological, and physiological evidence argue for a nonlinear response to almost all environmental variables, at least over large ranges.
+Resource demands (CO2, water, nutrients) can be met but response to temperature is typically hump-shaped: when it is too low the rate of growth and metabolism is reduced and when it is too high drought ensues.
+To test for these effects, we used both generalized additive models (via thin-plate kernel regression smoothing with the R package mgcv, Wood [2006]), which assumed only a locally smooth additive fit, and traditional multivariate linear regression.
 Ring-width forcing was log-transformed to stabilize variance (the error structure is retained from the original growth model) before fitting climate-growth models.

 3. Results

+3.1 Tree ring width

-Factor regression standardization splits the ring-width chronology into three components; the effects due to tree-level productivity (Figure 3), the effects due to year-linked effects such as climate (Figure 4), and the effects due to age (Figure 5).
-Each of these figures shows the difference between the two models, G=GFA, in which tree-level productivity is accounted for, and G=FA, where it is not.
-Figure 2 shows the estimated productivity of each tree vs their age to demonstrate the cause of the modern sampling bias observed.
+Factor regression standardization splits the ring-width chronology into three components: the effects due to tree-level productivity (Figure 3), year-linked factors such as climate (Figure 4), and age (Figure 5).
+Each of these regressions shows the difference between the two models: G=GFA, in which tree-level productivity is accounted for, and G=FA, where it is not.
+Figure 2 shows the estimated productivity of each tree vs. their age to demonstrate the cause of the observed modern sampling bias.
 The three-factor model fit the data significantly better than the two-factor model (Table 1).

-Tree-level productivity is strongly negatively correlated with tree age (Spearman's ρ=-0.86, p=0).
-Accounting for tree level productivity changes the long-term trend of the forcing dramatically, rather than increasing and reaching a plateau around 1950 (Spearman's ρ=0.64, p=0), it instead declines throughout the study period (Spearman's ρ=-0.91, p=0).
+Tree-level productivity was strongly negatively correlated with tree age (Spearman's ρ=-0.86, p=0).
+Accounting for tree-level productivity in the model changed the long-term trend of the forcing.
+Rather than increasing and reaching a plateau around 1950 (Spearman's ρ=0.64, p=0), it declined throughout the study period (Spearman's ρ=-0.91, p=0).
 As expected, high-frequency variability is extremely similar between the two approaches.
-The derived age trend was quite similar for both models, peaking 6 years after pith emergence, declining until around age 30-40 and then gradually rising as the trees aged.
-Optimal span values for the smoothing of the age trend were quite similar between the two models. and correspond to a neighbourhood of around 8-9 years.
+The derived age trend was similar for both models, peaking six years after pith emergence, declining until about age 30 to 40 and then gradually rising as the trees aged.
+Optimal span values for the smoothing of the age trend were quite similar between the two models and correspond to a neighbourhood of about eight or nine years.

+3.2 Water use efficiency

-Figures 6-8 similarly show the effects by stand, year and age for intrinsic water use efficiency.
+Figures 6 through 8 show the effects of intrinsic water use efficiency by stand, year, and age.
 The optimal age trend span parameter for this standardization was 0.13.
-Stand age and stand-level effects on water use efficiency were positively correlated (Spearman's ρ=0.81, p=2.5e-5) and stand level variability were quite strong (ranging from 0.8-1.2).
-Typical water-use efficiency values increased rapidly when the trees were very young, seemingly approaching a plateau from ages 15-40 then declining and fluctuating unstably.
-Water-use efficiency increased substantially from 1877-2010 (Spearman's ρ=0.76, p=0) but this effect seems to be largely due to increasing atmospheric carbon dioxide levels (controlling for this effect yields a Spearman's ρ=-0.20, p=0.02) (Figure 9).
+Stand age and stand-level effects on water use efficiency were positively correlated (Spearman's ρ=0.81, p=2.5e-5) and stand-level variability was high (ranging from 0.8-1.2).
+Typical water use efficiency values increased rapidly when the trees were very young, seemingly approaching a plateau from ages 15 to 40, then declining and fluctuating inconsistently.
+Water use efficiency increased substantially from 1877-2010 (Spearman's ρ=0.76, p=0) but this effect seems to be largely due to increasing atmospheric CO2 levels (controlling for this effect yields a Spearman's ρ=-0.20, p=0.02) (Figure 9).